-Use soldering iron to flat the bonding pad and then clean the bonding pad with PCB Cleaner.
+Use a soldering iron to flat the bonding pad and then clean the bonding pad with PCB Cleaner.

-Apply some BGA paste flux to the bonding pad and align the new display chip with hot air gun.
+Apply some BGA paste flux to the bonding pad and align the new display chip with a hot air gun.

 Cool down the logic board with the ion fan.
 Connect AC adapter and test voltage values of display chip U7701 and nearby components.
 All display normal value.

 Insert the SSD and WiFi modules and assemble the MacBook.

 Power button power up, the screen displays normally.
 The fault has been cleared.